VladP05/uvm-verification-template/README.md

 5. Fill in the `run_phase` logic for your driver and monitor.

 --- Requirements
-You will need a SystemVerilog simulator that supports the UVM library (Questa, Xcelium, Vivado, etc.).
+You will need a SystemVerilog simulator that supports the UVM library.